 In Texas, couples ending their marriage have the option of using either a fault or no-fault approach.
-While a fault-based approach requires one party to prove some form of wrongdoing that led to the end of the marriage, a no-fault divorce in Texas does not require blame to be assigned.
-This approach can lead to a more amicable separation for many divorcing couples.
+A fault-based approach requires one party to prove some form of wrongdoing that led to the end of the marriage.
+However, a no-fault divorce in Texas does not require blame to be assigned.
+This approach can lead to a more amicable separation.
+Consequently, many divorcing couples prefer this option.

 No-Fault Divorce in Texas